How to find cheap flights

 (Image credit: getty images)

-Knowing where to look to snap up the cheapest flight deals can save you money and make the difference between being able to afford that holiday in the sun or staying in your back garden.
+Knowing how to find cheap flights and just where to look to snap up the best deals can make the difference between being able to afford some overseas fun in the sun or staying in your back garden...

-After two years of travel restrictions, it’s great we can all travel again.
-But with costs including energy billsfood prices, and fuel on the rise, you need to use every trick in the book to find the cheapest flights.
+But with living costs including energy bills, food prices, and fuel on the rise, you'll need to use every trick in the book to find the cheapest flights.

-Here are our top tips to help you find the cheapest flight for you next getaway.
+Here are our top tips to help you find the cheapest flight for your next getaway.

 How to find the cheapest flights

-There are lots of ways to track down cheap flights to save some money.
+There are lots of ways to track down cheap flights to save some money, with a number of online tools available to help filter down the cheapest and most convenient flight.

 To find the cheapest flight.
 It makes sense to check more than one site as they may have different offers.
 Here are some sites worth trawling through.